physiopy/phys2bids/docs/contributorfile.rst

 Reviewing PRs
 -------------
 Reviewing PRs is an extremely important task in collaborative development.
 In fact, it is probably the task that requires the most time in the development, and it can be stressful for both the reviewer and the author.
 Remember that, as a PR Reviewer, you are granting that the codes works and integrates well with the rest of the repository, hence **you are responsible for the quality of the code and its next version release**.
-If it doesn't, later PR reviewers might have to ask for broader changes than expected.
+If it doesn't integrate well, later PR reviewers might have to ask for broader changes than expected.
 Due to its importance, there are some good rules of thumbs that we need to follow while reviewing PRs:

 - Be respectful to the PR authors - remember that, like you, they are contributing their spare time and doing their best job!
 - If there is a Draft PR, you can comment its development in the message board or making "Comment" reviews.
 Don't ask for changes, and especially, **don't approve the PR**
 - If the PR graduated from Draft to full PR, check that it follows the sections `Pull requests <#pr>`_ and `Style Guide <#styling>`_ of these guidelines.
 If not, invite the author to do so before starting a review.
 - Be clear in what you're asking or suggesting.
 - **Don't limit your review to the parts that are changed**.
 Look at the entire file, see if the changes fit well in it, and see if the changes are properly addressed everywhere in the code - in the documentation, in the tests, and in other functions.
-Sometimes the differences reported don't show enough surroundings!
+Sometimes the differences reported don't show the full impact of the PR in the repository!
+- If you're reviewing documentation, build it locally with `sphinx`.
 - Unless it's for typo fixes or similar, invite the author of the PR to make changes before actually doing them yourself.
 - If you're asking for changes, **don't approve the PR**.
 Approve it only after everything was sufficiently addressed.
 Someone else might merge the PR in taking your word for granted.
 - If you're the last reviewer required to approve the PR and there is no review taking place, merge it!